-- 1) The Supplier does not have Material Review Board (MRB) authority.
-The Supplier only has the authority to scrap, sort and perform Built-In Rework or Standard Re-processing.
-Rework, unless previously approved by the Buyer, must be submitted to the Buyer for review and approval. - 2) BUILT-IN REWORK: Work instructions that have been previously reviewed and approved by the Buyer. - 3) STANDARD RE-PROCESSING: Approval is not required to "re-run" parts through previously defined operations using normal production equipment and/or gaging. - 4) REWORK: - a) Definition: The reprocessing of nonconforming material to make it conform completely to the drawings, specifications or contract requirements. - b) Authority: Rework is allowed provided rework procedures are approved by the Buyer.
+- 1) MRB AUTHORITY: The Supplier does not have Material Review Board (MRB) authority on this purchase order for any characteristic, either listed or unlisted.
+The Supplier only has the authority to scrap, sort and perform Built-In Rework or Standard Re-processing as defined herein.
+Potential material review actions such as Rework, unless previously approved by the Buyer, must be submitted to the Buyer for review and approval.
+Repair is not an option on this order.
+For all government orders, the Buyer will be responsible for obtaining approvals as per contractual requirements. - 2) BUILT-IN REWORK: Work instructions that are written to include specific reprocessing directions and that have been previously reviewed and approved by the Buyer do not require further approval. - 3) STANDARD RE-PROCESSING: Approval is not required to "re-run" parts through previously defined operations using normal production equipment and/or gaging. - 4) REWORK: - a) Definition: The reprocessing of nonconforming material to make it conform completely to the drawings, specifications or contract requirements. - b) Authority: Rework is allowed under this purchase order, providing rework procedures are approved by the Buyer and the Government.
+These rework procedures, along with the associated inspection procedures, shall be documented and submitted to the Buyer for review and approval prior to rework being performed.
 Whenever rework procedures are submitted, they shall also include a description of the cause of the nonconformance and a description of the actions taken or to be taken to prevent recurrence.
-The Rework procedure shall contain a provision for re-inspection which may exceed the Technical Data Package requirements (e.g. 100% inspection instead of sampling inspection), and shall provide that the reworked items have met reprocessing requirements.
+The Rework procedure shall also contain a provision for re-inspection which may exceed the Technical Data Package requirements (e.g. 100% inspection instead of sampling inspection), and shall provide the assurance that the reworked items have met reprocessing requirements.